AI Engineer Europe 2026: Quality, Speed and Open Source – Three Routes to the Future of Software Development

 Quality through better systems

-Build infrastructure so that agents work cleanly from the start.
+Build infrastructure so agents work cleanly from the start.
 API-first, validation, automated feedback loops.

 Malte UblAPI-first · Agents as primary users